-This report updates on those discussions regarding a potential asset transfer to the community.
-The report to Cabinet will recommend that these discussions continue with a further Cabinet report in July 2022 at the latest to make a final decision on the building.
+This report updates Cabinet on those discussions regarding a potential asset transfer to the community.
+The report recommends that these discussions continue with a further Cabinet report in July 2022 at the latest to make a final decision on the building.